thermalogic/SEES/guide/Installation-GSL-GNUPLOT-Windows.md

 Goto https://github.com/PySEE/GSL4Windows download the zip file,then unzip it，copy the files as the following steps：

-### 1 Copy Static and import libraries to the default path of MinGW-W64's lib
+### 1 Copy static and import libraries to the default path of MinGW-W64's lib

 Copy static and import libraries in  `GSL4Windows\lib`